Mpox (formerly Monkeypox)

 • If you develop mpox symptoms or think you have been exposed to mpox, self-isolate immediately and seek testing and medical care.

-• Call your GP or sexual health clinic before attending in person if you think you need a mpox test so you do not risk exposing others.
+• Call your GP or sexual health clinic before attending in person if you think you need an mpox test, so you can minimise the risk of exposing other people to the virus.

-• Until you can see your healthcare provider, you should:
+• Until you can see your healthcare provider, you should isolate at home and avoid close physical and intimate contact with others.

 • Mpox testing is not included in routine STI testing, so you need to request it.

-• Sexual health clinic testing is often bulk billed, even if you don’t have Medicare, so the test will most likely be free.
+• Sexual health clinic testing is often bulk-billed, even if you do not have Medicare, so the test will most likely be free.

 Treatment